GSA/digitalgov.gov/content/posts/2015-11-16-interested-in-using-the-new-poll-feature-on-twitter-heres-what-you-need-to-know.md

   - Twitter
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-550-screen-capture-of-Twitter-Polls-how-to-tweet-and-video.jpg" alt="A screen capture of Twitter Polls how to tweet and video" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-550-screen-capture-of-Twitter-Polls-how-to-tweet-and-video.jpg" alt="A screen capture of Twitter Polls how to tweet and video" >}}

 [Twitter polls](https://blog.twitter.com/2015/introducing-twitter-polls) allow you to tweet out simple A or B style opinion polls.
 These polls can spark some great engagement, but you’ll want to keep a few things in mind before getting started: